PyxlDev/lbsaver/README.md

 This will automatically install lbsaver and set up one click install for you.

+### Configuration

+The default path to the beat saber installation is `~/.steam/debian-installation/steamapps/common/Beat Saber/`.

+If you installed it elsewhere you can change it with `lbsaver --set-path /path/to/Beat Saber`

 ### Usage
-You can use one-click install or manually run it in the commandline with `lbsaver [uri]`
+You can use one-click install or manually run it in the commandline with `lbsaver [uri]` e.g `lbsaver beatsaver://dce`